ashutoshml/alleviating-inconsistency/README.md

 5. rte-eq
 6. qnli-eq

 **Note**: The original `sst2-eq` data files got corrupted and had to be regenerated.
 We provide two new versions `sst2-eq` and `sst2-new` as replacements.
-The final performance of the model, should, ideally, remain unchanged.
+The final performance of the model should, ideally, remain unchanged.

 Replace any of the `<dataset>` mentioned above in the command below: